linkerd/website/linkerd.io/content/2/reference/cli/inject.md

 ---
 ```

-Note that for advanced use cases, you can have this output be produced directly
+Note that if you want to actually get the injected YAML in the output you can
-by `linkerd inject` with the flag `--manual`.
+use `linkerd inject --manual`.

 {{< cli/examples "inject" >}}